kunegis/stu/README.md

 Stu is written in C++11 for POSIX platforms.
 You should have no problem compiling it on vanilla Linux and other POSIX-compliant platforms.
 See the file INSTALL for installation instructions.
-The Makefile contains specific compilation commands for G++; they have to be changed to use another compiler.
+Stu uses Autoconf.

 ## About